John "Chow" Hayes: Adult life

-He was freed from prison under licence in the mid-1960s, and was soon back extorting money from many of Sydney's most dangerous criminals, including crooked casino boss Dick Reilly and the 'king' of Sydney's brothel business Joe Borg.
-Hayes was initially implicated in Borg's murder in May 1968, although the police quickly determined that he was not involved.
+In the mid-1960s, he was freed from prison under licence, and was soon back extorting money from many of Sydney's most dangerous criminals, including crooked casino boss Dick Reilly and the 'king' of Sydney's brothel business Joe Borg.
+In May 1968, Hayes was initially implicated in Borg's murder, although the police quickly determined that he was not involved.

 Hayes was back in jail for another seven years in 1970 for a grievous bodily harm conviction when he sliced the face and arms of Gerald John Hutchinson with a broken glass in 1969.

 Family life

-Chow Hayes was married on 23 December 1932 to his childhood sweetheart, Gladys Muriel King (1913-1969), known as 'Topsy', and they had four children, three sons and a daughter.
+Chow Hayes was married on 23 December 1932 to his childhood sweetheart, Gladys Muriel King (1913-1969), known as 'Topsy'.
+They had four children, three sons and a daughter.

 Last years and death

 After spending over 30 years in prison at different times, Chow Hayes was released on 14 February 1977.
 All of his ill-gotten wealth was long gone, either wasted on gambling or on expensive legal costs.
 He lived out the rest of his life with no criminal convictions, and lived in a flat at Lidcombe.